Massage Therapy, Naturopathy

 6.AQTN members must seek to establish a relationship of trust with their clients, by embodying the AQTN philosophy.

-7.AQTN members must respect the values and convictions of any client.s beliefs who explicitly informs them.
+7.AQTN members must respect the values and convictions of any client's beliefs who explicitly inform them.

-10.AQTN does not have a program for certificate purchasing and use.
-Members may use certificates as part of their promotional tools, however insurance receipts can only be provided after a treatment has been rendered.
+10.AQTN does not have a program for gift certificate purchasing and use.
+Members may use gift certificates as part of their promotional tools, however insurance receipts can only be provided after a treatment has been rendered. [ More on gift certificates - external content ]

 11.Respect towards the client implies that the premises and all equipment be clean.
-The therapist themselves must allow follow common hygiene standards.
+The therapist themselves must always follow common hygiene standards.

 CODE OF ETHICS APPLIED TO THE CONTEXT OF A THERAPEUTIC TREATMENT